SizoDevelops/Blogger/README.md

 **Changelog**
 ------------

-*   `0.0.1`: Initial release of the Blogger extension
+*   `0.0.1`: Initial release of the Markdown To JSON extension

 **Roadmap**
 ------------